heyitsmdr/armeria-original/README.md

 Once you've added a few changes, open up a pull request and let [Mike Du Russel](https://github.com/ethryx) know.
 If everything looks good, we'll go ahead and pull it into `live`.

+When pull requests are merged, Jenkins will automatically shut down the live server, add your changes and start the server back up.
+We'll be sure to warn everyone on the game before this takes place.

+Furthermore, if the client files are updated (namely index.html and engine.js), the client will warn the user to refresh the page.